-- 1. Observations.
-The first visit (TRIAD meeting usually occurs within the first two weeks of semester) this is usually an informal during which the WCU supervisor, teacher candidate and cooperating teacher hold a brief meeting to review expectations and discuss the key assignments so that everyone understands their roles and responsibilities during the 7.5 week placement.
+Observations.
+The first visit (TRIAD meeting usually occurs within the first two weeks of semester) - this is usually an informal during which the WCU supervisor, teacher candidate and cooperating teacher hold a brief meeting to review expectations and discuss the key assignments so that everyone understands their roles and responsibilities during the 7.5 week placement.
 This initial meeting will also present opportunity for university supervisor to answer any questions the teacher candidate or cooperating teacher may have.
 All student teachers will be observed formally a minimum of three times by the university supervisor.
-Another TRIAD meeting will take place at the end of placement during which the triad will discuss the experience and to gather additional information/evidence for the PDE 430 and Danielson rubrics.
+Another TRIAD meeting will take place at the end of placement Special Education Teacher Candidate Handbook - Fall/Spring 2020-21 during which the triad will discuss the experience and to gather additional information/evidence for the PDE 430/Danielson rubrics.
 It is important to note that all visits [formal or informal] will contribute to the university supervisor's perceptions of the student teacher's abilities as a professional special educator.
-It is important to note that the cooperating teacher or the university supervisor may determine the need for additional formal observations (if needed). - 2.
-Lesson Plans.
+It is important to note that the cooperating teacher or the university supervisor may determine the need for additional formal observations (if needed).

+2. Lesson Plans.
 Written lesson plans are required for all lessons taught.
 Each lesson plan must include clearly defined learning outcomes/instructional objectives, selection of differentiated activities for direct instruction, guided and independent practice, list of materials and plan for student evaluation that is appropriate in assessing the skills being taught.
 Lessons may vary anywhere from fifteen to forty-five minutes or more in presentation depending on the type of placement, diverse student needs, topic and/or group size.
 The content may range from daily lessons (math, reading etc.) to special lessons (art, projects, holidays, etc.).
-If you are student teaching in a Life Skills or Autism Support placement, your lesson plans may be in the form of instructional plans using systematic instruction (such as Systemof)

-Least Prompts), task analysis and functional content.
+If you are student teaching in a Life Skills, Multiple Disabilities Support, or Autism Support placement, your lesson plans may be in the form of instructional plans using systematic instruction (such as System of Least Prompts), task analysis, and functional content.
 The format and style of your daily lesson plans will be dictated by the needs of your students and the nature of the instructional methods you are using.
 It is important to note that each lesson plan submitted for grading is formatted following the WCU lesson plan template and also graded using the lesson plan rubric.

 Students will be required to submit lesson plans to cooperating teacher and supervisor for review and feedback at least 2 days prior to the actual teaching - refer to university supervisor and cooperating teacher for additional guidance.
-Of the lesson plans prepared over the course of your 7.5 weeks special education placement, a total of six lesson plans will be submitted to University supervisor for the purpose of grading.
+Of the lesson plans prepared over the course of your 7.5 weeks special education placement, a total of six lesson plans will be submitted to university supervisor for the purpose of grading.

-3 lesson plans will be submitted as part of the Danielson Assignment

-\ 3 lesson plans will be submitted as part of the SLO/Candidate Impact Assignment
+- 1 lesson plans will be submitted into the Unit Plan/Lesson Plan tab - 3 lesson plans (minimum) will be submitted as part of the SLO/Candidate Impact Assignment into tab with the same label